 Unfortunately, there’s no official Safari browser on Android.
 There are copycats, but we don’t recommend them.
 If you’re more of a Chrome fan, here’s what to do.

 2. Kick cookies out of Chrome

-If you’re a Chrome user instead, the process is a little different.
+If you’re a Chrome user instead, the process is slightly different.
 For iPhone, open the Chrome browser.
 Then, tap the three dots in the bottom right corner and tap Settings.

 Now tap Privacy and then Clear Browsing Data.
 Check Cookies, Site Data, but uncheck the other items.
 Here’s what your screen will look like: